lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This specification provides protocol elements that make it possible to interleave the transmission of non-fragmented SCHC Packets and fragmented SCHC Packets, as well as interleave the transmission of fragmented SCHC Packets.
-A Profile MAY restrict this behaviour.
+A Profile MAY restrict this behavior.

 The L2 Word size (see {{Term}}) determines the encoding of some messages.
 SCHC F/R usually generates SCHC Fragments and SCHC ACKs that are multiples of L2 Words.